breatheco-de/content/src/content/how-to/regex-examples.md

 In both cases we are returning a boolean (`true/false`) if the url is valid.

+You can learn more about this topic and others related at [4Geeks](https://4geeks.com/).
 Hope you enjoyed the reading and keep on the Geek side!